Organization Change Leadership: Theory and Practice

 - Effectively manage issues arising from internally planned and externally imposed organizational changes.

-- Improve the student's awareness of how people can facilitate change and extend their ability to manage human resources in the context of change.
+- Demonstrate awareness of how people can facilitate change and extend their ability to manage human resources in the context of change.

 - Identify the need to lead effective and healthy change within organizations and be able to plan for such change using a variety of ethical strategies and models.